junxit/us-congress-bills-113/metadata.md

 - 2014-02-25 — Placed on the Union Calendar, Calendar No. 267.
 - 2014-02-25 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 113-359.
 - 2014-02-25 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 113-359.
+- 2014-02-26 — Committee on Armed Services Subcommittee on Readiness and Management Support.
+Hearings held.
+- 2014-02-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.